eztang00/DisableLocalizedGhostClicking/README.md

 -either

-  -run DisableLocalizedGhostClicking/bin/run.bat
+---run DisableLocalizedGhostClicking/bin/run.bat

   or

-  -use command prompt to:
+---use command prompt to:

-  -compile the source code "javac DisableLocalizedGhostClicking/src/DisableLocalizedGhostClicking.java"
+---compile the source code "javac DisableLocalizedGhostClicking/src/DisableLocalizedGhostClicking.java"

-  -run it "java DisableLocalizedGhostClicking"
+---run it "java DisableLocalizedGhostClicking"

 I prefer the 2nd option because your computer might not allow the 1st.